corneliuspau/Database-Design/README.md

 ### Entities

-Parts
+Markup : * Part
+Markup : * PartStored
+Markup : * PartSupplied
-Supplier
+Markup : * Supplier
-Buyers
+Markup : * Buyer
-Location
+Markup : * Location
-Sales
+Markup : * Sales
-User
+Markup : * Employee
-Quotation
+Markup : * Quotation

 ### Assumptions
+Markup : 1.
 User logs in to make a quotation for parts but does not make purchase(s) through the application.
+Markup : 2.
 Employee files invoices after receiving a quotation.
+Markup : 3.
 Onsite managers have to manually monitor inventory in-flow/out-flow based on their respective locations.
+Markup : 4.
 Inventory warehouse will have adequate storage capacity.

 ### Architecture